The largest artillery caliber in the USSR. The biggest guns

 Super-heavy railway artillery gun.
 Developed by Krupp (Germany) in the late 1930s.
 It was intended to destroy the fortifications of the Maginot Line and fortifications on the border of Germany and Belgium.
 The gun is named after the wife of the chief designer.

-4 Mortar Carl 600 mm
+4 Mortar Karl 600 mm

 5 Tsar Cannon 508 mm (Perm)

-6 Mortar Big Berta 420 mm
+6 Mortar Big Bertha 420 mm

-7 Mortar installation 2B2 Oka 420 mm
+7 Mortar launcher 2B2 Oka 420 mm

-8 Railway Cannon Saint-Chamon 400 mm
+8 Railway GunSaint-Chamond 400 mm

-9 Columbiad Rodman 381mm
+9 Rodman Columbiad 381mm

 10 Self-propelled gun 2A3 Capacitor 406 mm

-1. Ottoman Basilica.
+1. Ottoman "Basilica".

-2. German Dora.
+2. German "Dora".

 3. Russian Tsar Cannon.